Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 From campus experiments to space-focused systems.

-Each stop has been a different kind of lab: Howard, Johns Hopkins, MIT, Muon Space, and the startup world with Tree Technologies.
+Each stop has been a different kind of lab: Howard, Johns Hopkins, MIT, Muon Space, Tree Technologies—and next, Stanford Aero/Astro.

 I like working where physics, computation, and people all collide.
 Whether it is solar panels in harsh environments or students trying to find a dining hall that is actually open, the goal is the same: make complex systems feel simple.